Graphic Design: Color Gradient Guide

 Build a swipe file from nature (sunsets, minerals, deep sea), brand systems you admire, and curated galleries.
 Screenshot, then annotate: emotion, temperature (warm/cool), number of stops, angle, and perceived lightness.
 Recreate promising references with your palette using HSL/OKLCH so the transition feels even; adjust saturation ±10–15 to fit your voice.
 Convert to grayscale to check value balance, preview on mobile/desktop, and A/B test hero vs. CTA usage.
 Inspiration is the spark—translation to your brand is the craft.

-1. Take inspiration from curated gradient palettes
+- From curated gradient palettes

-1. Use Gradient Galleries
+- From Gradient Galleries

 If those aren’t enough, feel free to take inspiration from a wide array of gradient galleries online.